asokolsky/RESTing-with-Flask/03/farm/README.md

 [schema](https://github.com/keleshev/schema) package.
 Install it using `pip3 install schema`
 * dataset class now works with schema
-* APIs animal,POST enforce schema validation
+* APIs animal, POST enforce schema validation
 * more unit tests added in the app folder - see below on how to run those.

 We made minor improvements to the schema package: